Tottenham Women's Ashleigh Neville and Leicester Women manager Lydia Bedford win Barclays FA Women's Super League monthly awards

-Ashleigh Neville is the first Tottenham Women player to win the Barclays FA Women's Super League Player of the Month award; Lydia Bedford wins Manager of the Month; Goal of the Month to be announced later on Thursday; watch Inside the WSL from 6.30pm on Sky Sports Premier League
+Ashleigh Neville is the first Tottenham Women player to win the Barclays FA Women's Super League Player of the Month award; Lydia Bedford wins Manager of the Month; Caroline Weir wins Goal of the Month for stunner in Manchester derby; watch Inside the WSL from 6.30pm on SSPL

 Tottenham Women defender Ashleigh Neville and Leicester Women manager Lydia Bedford have won the latest Barclays FA Women's Super League awards for February.